Moshes-Abraham/clasp-wiki/Build-Instructions.md

 # Clasp latest

-If something fails while building the `dev` branch, then try the `testing` branch.
+If something fails while building the `master` branch, then try the `testing` branch.
 It's lagging behind somewhat, but it should be more stable.

 You may want to look at [the Dockerfiles](https://github.com/clasp-developers/clasp/blob/dev/tools/dockerfiles/).
 They describe how to build in various environments and configurations.